Demand Generation Playbook for B2B Technology Companies

 Why B2B Technology Companies Need a Different Playbook

 Technical buyers research differently.
 Engineers, architects, and technical decision-makers do not respond to traditional marketing.
-They read documentation, test free tiers, participate in community forums, and trust peer recommendations over vendor content.
-Your demand gen must earn credibility in these channels, not just buy visibility.
+They read docs, test free tiers, and trust peer recommendations.
+Research from LinkedIn's B2B sales team consistently shows that technical evaluators rate independent peer input above vendor-produced material.
+Your demand gen must earn credibility in these channels.

 Buying committees are large and cross-functional.
-A typical B2B technology purchase involves six to ten stakeholders spanning engineering, product, security, finance, and executive leadership.
-Each has different information needs.
-Your content engine must serve all of them, not just the primary persona.
+A typical purchase involves six to ten stakeholders across engineering, product, security, finance, and executive leadership.
+Your content engine must serve all of them.

 Sales cycles are long and non-linear.
-Enterprise technology deals take three to twelve months.
-Prospects move back and forth between stages.
-They go dark for weeks.
-They bring in new stakeholders midway.
-Your demand gen must maintain engagement across this entire timeline without relying on linear nurture sequences that assume predictable behaviour.
+Enterprise deals take three to twelve months.
+Prospects move back and forth, go dark for weeks, and bring in new stakeholders midway.
+Your demand gen must maintain engagement without relying on linear nurture sequences.

 Competition is intense and fast-moving.
 Technology markets shift rapidly.
-New competitors emerge monthly.
 Categories get redefined.
-Your demand gen must be agile enough to respond to market changes while maintaining consistent long-term investment in brand and content.
+Your demand gen must respond to market changes while maintaining long-term investment in brand and content.

 The product itself is a demand gen channel.
-Free trials, open-source offerings, developer documentation, and API sandboxes are all demand generation assets in technology companies.
-Your playbook must integrate product-led motions with marketing-led motions.
+Free trials, open-source offerings, developer documentation, and API sandboxes are all demand assets.
+Your playbook must integrate product-led with marketing-led motions.

 The Four-Quarter Framework